Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ### Observing the Environment

-The Agent sends the information we collect to the Brain for the Brain to make a decision.
+The Agent sends the information we collect to the Brain, which uses it to make a decision.
 When you train the Agent (or use a trained model), the data is fed into a neural network as a feature vector.
 For an Agent to successfully learn a task, we need to provide the correct information.
 A good rule of thumb for